scgruber/Construct/spec/primitives.md

 ## Measurement Primitives

 Measurement Primitives represent geometric information that isn't an actual object, but is useful in describing objects.
-Measurement primitives are considered *ephemeral* because they cannot be passed in or out of procedures.

  * Angle - The measure of separation between two intersecting lines
  * Vector - The measure of separation between a start and end point